GK2103/GK2103.github.io/README.md

 •	Data Processing: Python was the primary language, utilising pandas for data manipulation and NumPy for numerical operations.
 Data cleaning ensured integrity, including creating the "Goals + Assists per match" metric.

-•	Analysis Techniques: K-means clustering, and Linear Regression were employed to model the relationship between market value and performance statistics.
+•	Data Analysis/Machine learning Techniques: K-means clustering, and Linear Regression were employed to model the relationship between market value and performance statistics.
 The dataset was split into training and test data for linear regression.

 •	Data Visualisation: Matplotlib was used for creating informative visualisations.